 (b) the Customer undergoes a change of control.

-9.3 Without affecting any other right or remedy available to Ravensworth, Ravensworth may suspend the supply of the Goods or Services under the Contract or any other contract between the parties if the Customer fails to pay any amount due under the Contract on the due date for payment, the Customer becomes subject to any of the events list in Clause 9.1(b) to Clause 9.1(d) (inclusive), or Ravensworth reasonably believes that the Customer is about to become subject to any of them.
+9.3 Without affecting any other right or remedy available to Ravensworth, Ravensworth may suspend the supply of the Goods or Services under the Contract or any other contract between the parties if the Customer fails to pay any amount due under the Contract on the due date for payment, the Customer becomes subject to any of the events lists in Clause 9.1(b) to Clause 9.1(d) (inclusive), or Ravensworth reasonably believes that the Customer is about to become subject to any of them.

 10. Consequences of termination

 (a) the Customer shall immediately pay all outstanding unpaid invoices and interest and, in respect of Goods or Services supplied but for which no invoice has been submitted, Ravensworth shall submit an invoice, which shall be payable by the Customer immediately on receipt; and